The multilayer architecture of the global input-output network and its properties: Network representation and methodology

-It is straightforward to extend the communicability matrix and centralities to their weighed counterparts.
-For the weighted version of the network, following \cite{Crofts_Higham_2009} and \cite{Estrada_book_2011} we first normalize the supra matrix $W^{supra}$ by dividing each weight $w_{ij}^{[\alpha, \beta]}$ by the product $\sqrt{s_{i,in}^{\alpha, tot}}\sqrt{s_{j,out}^{\beta, tot}}$:
+It is straightforward to extend the communicability matrix and the definitions of centrality measures to their weighed counterparts.

-where $S_{in}$ is the (supra) diagonal matrix whose diagonal elements are all in-strengths $s_{in}^{total}$ and $S_{out}$ is the (supra) diagonal matrix whose diagonal elements are all out-strengths $s_{out}^{total}$ obtained from the supra weighted matrix $W^{supra}$.
-Such normalization helps to avoid the excessive influence of links with higher weights in the network.
 In the next step, we can define the communicability matrix $G_w$ for the weighted version as

+where $ \bar {W}^{supra}$ represents the weighted supra-matrix after a suitable normalization.
+The normalization helps to avoid the excessive influence of links with higher weights in the network as pointed out in \cite{Crofts_Higham_2009} and \cite{Estrada_book_2011}.
+The element $\bar{W}^{[\alpha, \beta]}_{ij}$ of the normalised matrix $\bar{W}^{supra}$ represents the incidence of the trade between sector $\alpha$ in economy $i$ and sector $\beta$ in economy $j$ with respect to the average volumes they trade.

+Note that the communicability matrix, considering all possible walks between two nodes, accounts also for the incidence of the trade between sector $\alpha$ in $i$ and sector $\beta$ in $j$ through intermediate sectors/nodes.
+As for the inverse of the Leontief matrix, $G_w$ takes into consideration both the effects of indirect and direct trades, but communicability assigns a decreasing weight to indirect connections when their length (i.e., the length of the walk between two nodes) increases.

-Based on the weighted communicability matrix $G_w$, one can also easily derive the weighted \textit {receive (communicability) centralities} and \textit {broadcast (communicability) centralities}, both for layer-layer communicability centralities and for the total ones, similar to the binary counterparts defined in Eqs. (\ref{layer_layer_rc}) to (\ref{total_bc}).
+Based on the weighted communicability matrix $G_w$, one can also easily derive the weighted \textit {receive (communicability) centralities} and \textit {broadcast (communicability) centralities}, both for layer-layer communicability centralities and for the total ones, similar to the binary counterparts defined in Eqs. (\ref{layer_layer_rc}) and (\ref{total_rc}).